 Many tropes of the dungeon crawling genre are still retained in the game.
 Treasure chests and breakable objects are plentiful and contain gold, health orbs, and loot.
 As you fight off mobs they will drop random loot that may be used by your party.
 Even though you are only able to equip certain armor to your chosen character; all other loot can be equiped to your companions or sold off.
 Some loot you collect is instantly reflected as gold in your inventory.
 Such examples are gold/silver bars or candelabras.
 Stores are scattered throughout the world as well and offer a wide range of equipment for sale.

-Different from previous Dungeon Siege games, there are now four playable characters, each with their own pre-set abilities instead of a main character that you create at the beginning of the adventure.
+Unlike its predecessors, Dungeon Siege 3 comes with four playable characters, each with their own pre-set abilities, instead of a main character that you create and customise at the beginning of the adventure.
 The four characters are:

 Descended from Lady Montbarron, the protagonist of the original Dungeon Siege game, Lucas is the son of Hugh Montbarron, the Grand Master of the 10th Legion who thirty years ago who led the Legion during their failed fight against Jeyne Kassynder.
-Lucas' stances allow him to fight with a large two-handed sword or a one-handed sword with a shield.
+Lucas fights with a large two-handed sword or a one-handed sword with a shield.

 Raised by those close to the Legion, Anjali is an Archon, a being that served the Gods that created the world.
 She has no memory of how she came to the world or how to get back to or communicate with her own kind.
 Her two stances allow her to switch between her human and archon form.
 As a human Anjali fights with a spear and staff, as an Archon she is the embodiment of fire and rains destruction upon her foes from afar.